Mama Mantra: Let Your Kids Fail

 My Cowkids have seen me scared to try something new because of my fear of failure.

-They’ve seen me putting in hours of work and expecting a certain result…only to fail.
+They’ve seen me put in hours of work and expect a certain result… only to fail.

 They’ve seen me rage and cry, take a deep breath, and try again.